This policy takes effect on August 1, 2006. This version of the policy incorporates updates effective April 1, 2012.

 Institutions must identify and respect all official language requirements that apply when engaging in any of the communication activities stipulated in this policy.
-Institutions must abide by the Treasury Board's Official Languages Policy Framework, which sets out various requirements with respect to communications.
+Institutions must abide by the Treasury Board's Policy on Official Languages and Directive on Official Languages for Communications and Services, which set out various requirements with respect to communications.
 They must also abide by the requirements of the Federal Identity Program Policy concerning the visual presentation of the official languages in communications or information materials.

 Clear and consistent corporate identity is required to assist the public in recognizing, accessing and assessing the policies, programs, services and initiatives of the Government of Canada.

-To maintain a recognizable and unified corporate identity throughout the government, institutions must ensure that their buildings, facilities, programs, services and activities are clearly identified in accordance with the Federal Identity Program (FIP) Policy.
-Institutions must manage communication design and presentation along common lines and in a co-ordinated manner consistent with FIP.
+To maintain a recognizable and unified corporate identity throughout the government, institutions must ensure that their buildings, facilities, programs, services and activities are clearly identified in accordance with the Federal Identity Program Policy.
+Institutions must manage communication design and presentation along common lines and in a co-ordinated manner consistent with the Federal Identity Program.